Skeesh24/serviceAPI/README.md

 ### POST /service

 This route adds a new service to the database.
 You can use the test-dump.json file to quickly fill the body of your POST request.
+You should provide one of these states in the status field: enabled, disabled, unstable.

 Example: